 In 2020, the admissions process is not operating as set out in the text below.
 The interviews in 2020 will be conducted remotely, and as a result the structure of the interviews and some of the assessments will be changing for this year.
 All applicants in the 2020-21 round should instead consult the ‘Pre-interview and interview notes’ document for 2020, which they will have been sent separately.

 Engineering education at Trinity is designed to complement the full programme of lectures and laboratory work conducted within the Cambridge University Engineering Department (CUED).
-The course is broadly based.
-Students eventually specialise in a single engineering discipline, but only after they have been exposed to a range of general engineering topics.
+The course is broadly based – students eventually specialising in a single engineering discipline, but only after they have been exposed to a range of general engineering topics.
 For most engineers, specialisation begins in the third year, but entry to Chemical Engineering is made at the beginning of the second year.

-The College currently has seven teaching Fellows in Engineering:
+The College currently has six teaching Fellows in Engineering:

 - Dr Adam Boies – Energy and Environmental Engineering

 - Dr Stuart Haigh – Civil Engineering

 - Dr Hugh Hunt – Dynamic Systems & Vibrations

 - Professor Matthew Juniper – Thermodynamics and Fluid Mechanics

 - Dr Per Ola Kristensson – Intelligent Interactive Systems

 - Professor Joan Lasenby – Information Engineering